-Copyright 2012, River Raisin Publications, Inc. Photos by Melissa Burnor.
-For more from Melissa Burnor and Chad Hutchinson on the parade, please see the Nov.
-28, 2012, edition of The … Read More »
+Copyright 2013, River Raisin Publications, Inc. For the complete story, please see the Feb.
+6, 2013, edition of The … Read More »

 By Melissa Burnor

 A direct short-line freight route from Toledo to Adrian could be a possibility.
 If funding can be secured, a railway linking the two cities could once again be a reality.

 Some local government officials are discussing a potential move by the Adrian and Blissfield Railroad company to rebuild about seven miles of railroad track between Riga and Ottawa Lake that had been abandoned since the late 1970s.

 Brenda Rice, representative from the rail line spoke at a special meeting of the Riga Township Board Jan.
 21. The rail line would essentially tie in the tracks in Riga Township near Silberhorn Highway to Sterns Road in Whiteford Township on what is now an abandoned line of the old Erie & Kalamazoo, the first railroad built in the area and often cited as the first railroad west of the Allegheny Mountains.

 It was … Read More »

 Members of the Blissfield Board of Education will attending the Monday, Jan.28, regular meeting of the Blissfield Village Council at 7 p.m..
 Members of the board of education are attending the meeting regardin g discussions involving the possible construction of an addition to the school facilities that would also be made available for community use.

 This meeting is a continuation of discussions that began when Blissfield Community Schools invited several community groups to the high school last fall for an informative meeting on the topic.